SIPs Panels Product Overview

 - Special Codes Required - Not Accepted in All Code Jurisdictions

 - Generally 2X the Price of RAY-CORE SIPs ®

 Non-Standard Wall Thicknesses:

 About Polystyrene (EPS) Foam

 We all are familiar with the white foam coffee cups and packaging made up of a thousand tiny beads of foam compressed together.
+Expanded Polystyrene is kind of like that.
 EPS is the most readily available and least expensive foam on the market, but it also is one of the lowest in R-value at around 4 per inch, based on the foams density.
 Because of its low R-value, walls need to be thicker to achieve required insulation values.
 With a high perm rating, moisture and associated rot and molds can be a real problem.
 And EPS’s low melting point allows for builders to carve the product with heated cutting tools, but also reduces the product’s resistance to fire, and should your home catch on fire, as the OSB burns, the foam would melt away.